Happy Landings and Lost Tracks: Happy Landings 1997 planned album release

-The 1996 version of the Happy Landings album was not released, but eight of the tracks were subsequently re-recorded/remixed by Stephen W. Tayler and Sadia Sadia during February and March 1997 for a planned release of the album later that year, with the newly recorded tracks of "Lonely As A Lighthouse" (recorded 10–12 February 1997 at Route One Studios, London) and "Life's What's Killing Me" replacing "Mayfly" and "Elected" (another track under development at this time was titled, "Peace Louise"):
+The 1996 version of Happy Landings was not released, but eight of the tracks were subsequently re-recorded and remixed by Stephen W. Tayler and Sadia Sadia during February and March 1997 for a planned release of the album later that year.
+The band also recorded the new tracks "Lonely As A Lighthouse" (recorded 10–12 February 1997 at Route One Studios, London) and "Life's What's Killing Me", replacing "Mayfly" and "Elected".
+Another track under development at this time was titled "Peace Louise".